markowetzlab/scDNAseq-workflow/README.md

     --singularity-args "-B /home/${USER}/.cache -B /home/${USER}/scUnique:/opt/scUnique -B /home/${USER}/scAbsolute:/opt/scAbsolute"
 ```

 Results are then available in results/sample_name.

+### More examples and explanations

-See vignette-rCNAs for examples of how to analyze the results in practice.
+Please see the vignettes folder for more examples and in-depth explanations, particularly the vignette-rCNAs file for examples of how to analyze the results and some examples of plotting the data.

 ## FAQ